Azure/CCOInsights/docs/wiki/GitHub Dashboard - Deployment Guide.md

 ## Backend Deployment

 In the [infrastructure][infrastructure] folder you will find a `deploy.bicep` file which is the template that will be used to deploy the infrastructure.
-Please, go ahead and update the first two parameters (`name` and `staname`) with your unique values. **Name** will be used to compose the name of all resources except for the storage account, which will leverage the **staname**.
+Update the first two parameters (`name` and `staname`) with your unique values. **Name** will be used to compose the name of all resources except for the storage account, which will leverage the **staname** parameter.

 In the [src][src] folder you can find the source code that will be deployed in the Function App once the infrastructure is ready.
 Basically you will deploy two endpoints:
 - **InitializeTables**: you will need to run this endpoint once manually to initialize the Storage Account with the required tables and collect all the data history available in the GitHub API.
-- **GitHubDailySync**: this endpoint will be automatically run in a daily basis and will add more data to the already created storage account tables.
+- **GitHubDailySync**: this endpoint will be automatically run on a daily basis and will add more data to the already created storage account tables.
 If you don't want a daily cadence you can update the cron expression in the `function.json` file under the [GitHub DailySync folder][GitHubDailySyncfolder].

-Finally, if you go to the root folder of the repository, you will find the [workflows folder][WorkflowsFolder] under the `.github` folder.
+Finally, navigate to the root folder of the repository where you will find the [workflows folder][WorkflowsFolder] under the `.github` folder.
 There you can locate the workflow that you will have to run to deploy the backend of the dashboard.
-The only parameter you will need to setup manually while triggering the workflow in the `resourceGroupName` that you created earlier.
+The only parameter you will need to setup manually while triggering the workflow is the `resourceGroupName` that you created earlier.

 Now you are ready to deploy your backend in your environment:
 ![deploy-backend][DeployBackend]